Royal Caribbean’s Spectrum of the Seas is back in Asia!

 - Luggage Tags.
 When you book a cruise, you’ll be sent a set of e-docs (Guest Ticket Booklet), with all the reminders and other details of the trip.
 You’ll also find your luggage tags there.
 Print them out but don’t attach them to your bags just yet.
 It looks like this:

-What are the vaccination requirements?
+What are the vaccination and testing requirements?

 - vaccination card